Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Tablet: 1%

-Critical implication: If your store isn't mobile-optimized, you're losing 80% of potential customers.
-Mobile-first design isn't optional—it's fundamental.
+If your store isn't mobile-optimized, you're losing 80% of potential customers.
+Mobile-first design isn't optional.
+It's the baseline.

 Average session behavior: